arafato/azure-core-concepts-book/README.md

 - They are operated and managed through different endpoints (same API interfaces, though)
 - Their authentification mechanisms (Azure Active Directory) do not have a trust-relationship with each other.
 Thus, environments do not provide a single sign-on experience amongst each other
-- They are managed through distinct graphical user interfaces (Azure speak: portals) since a portal also needs to authenticate and operate against different endpoints
+- They are managed through distinct graphical user interfaces (Azure speak: portals) since a portal also needs to authenticate and operate against the different management and service endpoints
 - When using our Azure CLIs and SDKs be sure to configure them accordingly to let them talk to the correct environment (refer to TBD)

 Azure currently provides the following environments: